 5. Update your LinkedIn profile

-Your LinkedIn profile is your modern day CV.
+Your LinkedIn profile is your modern day CV, and possibly your most important social media selling tool.
 When a prospect hits your profile page (probably by first Googling your name), does it give them a sense of confidence or pause for concern?
 Your LinkedIn profile page should send a message loud and clear that you are a professional who customers can trust.
 Think from your customers’ perspective about what they would want to see, and position your personal brand accordingly.

 6. Link to all of your clients and prospects